 March Joint Air Reserve Base is located northwest of the Harvest Valley/Winchester planning area.
 The former Air Force Base was established in 1918 and was continually used until 1993.
 In 1996, the land was converted from an Air Force Base to an Active Duty Reserve Base.
 A four-party Joint Powers Authority (JPA), comprised of the County of Riverside and the cities of Moreno Valley, Perris, and Riverside, now governs the facility.
-The JPA plans to transform a portion of the base into a highly active inland port, known as the March Inland Port.
+The JPA plans to has transformed a portion of the base into a highly active inland port, known as the March Inland Port.
 The JPA's land use jurisdiction and March Joint Air Reserve Base encompass 6,500 acres of land, including the active cargo and military airport.
 There are three Compatibility Zones associated with the Airport Influence Area.
-These zones are shown in Figure 6, March Joint Air Reserve Base Airport Influence Area.
-Properties within these zones are subject to regulations governing such issues as land use development intensity, density, height of structures and noise.
-These land use restrictions are fully set forth in Appendix L-1 and are summarized in Table 5, Airport Land Use Compatibility Criteria for Riverside County (Applicable to March Joint Air Reserve Base).
-For more information on these zones and additional airport policies, refer to Appendix L-1 and the Land Use, Circulation, Safety, and Noise Elements of the Riverside County General Plan.
+These zones are subject to regulations governing such issues as land use development intensity, density, height of structures and noise.
+These land use restrictions are fully set forth in the March Air Reserve Base/Inland Port Airport Land Use Compatibility Plan.
+Appendix L-1 and are summarized in Table 5, Airport Land Use Compatibility Plan.
+Appendix L-1 and are summarized in Table 5, Airport Land Use Compatibility Plan.
+Appendix L-1 and are summarized in Table 5, Airport Land Use Compatibility Plan.
+Appendix L-1 and are summarized in Table 5, Airport Land Use Compatibility Plan.
+Appendix L-1 and are summarized in Table 5, Airport Land Use Compatibility Plan.
+Appendix L-1 and are summarized in Table 5, Airport Land Use Compatibility Criteria for Riverside County (Applicable to March Joint Air Reserve Base).
+For more information on these zones and additional airport policies, refer to the Compatibility Plan.
+Appendix L-1 and the Land Use, Circulation, Safety, and Noise Elements of the Riverside County General Plan.

-To provide for the orderly development of March Joint Air Reserve Base and the surrounding areas, comply with the 1984 Riverside County Airport Land Use Plan as fully set forth in Appendix L-1 and as summarized in Table 5, as well as any applicable policies related to airports in the Land Use, Circulation, Safety, and Noise Elements of the Riverside County General Plan.
+HVWAP 2.1 To provide for the orderly development of March Joint Air Reserve Base and the surrounding areas, complyiance with the March Air Base Reserve Base/Inland Port Land Use Compatibility Plan 1984 Riverside County Airport Land Use Plan as fully set forth in Appendix L-1 and as summarized in Table 5, as well as any applicable policies related to airports in the Land Use, Circulation, Safety, and Noise Elements of the Riverside County General Plan is required.